EkagraS/Ekagra_Infilect_Assignment/README.md

 How to run:
 Just open the project in Android Studio and run it on a physical device (camera permission is needed).
-How to run

-Just open the project in Android Studio and run it on a physical device (camera permission is needed).